 The best part about this super easy mock potato salad recipe is the addition of Kiolbassa Smoked Meat’s Grass-Fed Organic Smoked Sausages.
 Their sausages truly are the most delicious sausages on the market plus they give the side dish an unrivaled heartiness.

 Potato salad has always been one of my favorite side dishes.
-Lauren’s grandmother makes the best potato salad and this base recipe is based off of hers.
-Specifically, the mayonnaise to mustard ratio along with the addition of the hard boiled eggs, pickles, and paprika.
+Lauren’s grandmother makes the best potato salad and this base recipe is based on hers.
+Specifically, the mayonnaise to mustard ratio along with the addition of the hard-boiled eggs, pickles, and paprika.

 We’ve just spiced things up a bit with peppers and onions, hearty smoked sausage, and grainy mustard.
 You can also use Dijon or yellow mustard if that’s what you have on hand!